-ART 119 Introduction to Studio Art: Sculpture (M1) (F-1,2; S-1,2)
+ART 119 Introduction to Studio Art: Sculpture (M1) (F-1,2; F-1)

-Introduces students to a hands-on experience with the design and creation of small abstract sculpture.
-Explores a broad range of natural and manufactured materials (found and neglected objects, wood, metal, plastics, etc.) and sometimes combines them to create wall hangings, mobiles, reliefs, and free-standing sculptures.
+Introduces students to hands-on experience with

+the design and creation of small abstract sculpture.
+Explores a broad range of natural and manufactured materials (such as found and neglected objects, wood, metal, and plastics) to create mobiles, wall hangings, reliefs, and freestanding sculptures.
 Requires no previous studio experience.
-Lynch, Seller.
+Lynch.